 Mochi is one of Japan’s most loved treats.
 They come in various colors, forms, shapes, flavors, and sizes, but common to all are their distinct characteristics of being soft and chewy rice cakes with an often-sweet center.
-Made of pasty glutinous rice, mochi is enjoyed throughout the year, most especially during seasonal holidays like the New Year.
-During such times, special varieties are prepared and sold in shops as part of the holiday celebrations.

 It is common to find a shop or stall selling mochi in almost every corner of Japan – in subways stations, in depachika (department store food market section), and even at convenience stores.
 But if the best ones are what you’re after, you can never go wrong with specialty shops and restaurants.
 Tokyo has several of these establishments – here are the 10 best places to go for mochi desserts in Tokyo.

 Seigetsudo Honten is a long-standing confectionery shop in Tokyo.
 Their flagship store in Ginza has been in operation since 1907 and for over a hundred years, they’ve been serving the public a wide array of traditional Japanese sweets like mochi.
 Among their selection, the Goma Mochi is one of their bestsellers – a bite-sized mochi with black sesame and azuki bean filling.

 Aside from their store in Ginza, they also have stalls scattered all over Tokyo – in Shibuya Mark City, Daimaru Tokyo, and Tokyo Station Ichibangai, among many others.
 On the other hand, the second floor of their Ginza branch is also a café where you can enjoy matcha and mochi desserts.
 You may visit their website (address provided below) for more details.

 Monday to Friday 9:30 am - 7 pm and 11 am - 5:30 pm (Ginza branch café)

 2. Kuuya (空也) in Ginza